 Creatures From African Mythology & Fantasy

-First up is the Kishi from Angola which takes the shape of an attractive man who seduces women before devouring them with the Hyena face on the back of his head.
+Our first creature from African Mythology is the Kishi from Angola which takes the shape of an attractive man who seduces women before devouring them with the Hyena face on the back of his head.

 There are stories of countless Tokoloshe encounters but what makes Tokoloshe particularly scary is their ability make themselves invisible while they inflict a beating.